Universal Product Code: Composition

 Each UPC-A barcode consists of a scannable strip of black bars and white spaces above a sequence of 12 numerical digits.
-No letters, characters or other content of any kind may appear on a UPC-A barcode.
+No alphabetic characters, symbols, or other characters of any kind can appear on a UPC-A barcode.
 There is a one-to-one correspondence between 12-digit number and strip of black bars and white spaces, i.e. there is only one way to represent each 12-digit number visually and there is only one way to represent each strip of black bars and white spaces numerically.

 The scannable area of every UPC-A barcode follows the pattern SLLLLLLMRRRRRRE, where S (start), M (middle), and E (end) guard patterns are represented the same way on every UPC-A barcode and the L (left) and R (right) sections collectively represent the 12 numerical digits that make each UPC-A unique.
 The first digit L indicates a particular number system to be used by the following digits.
 The last digit R is an error detecting check digit, that allows some errors to be detected in scanning or manual entry.
 The guard patterns separate the two groups of six numerical digits and establish the timing.

 UPC-A 042100005264 is equivalent to UPC-E 425261 with the "EOEEOO" parity pattern, which is defined by UPC-A number system 0 and UPC-A check digit 4.